billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
-Now when we multiply out the three matricies above, note how there is avl
+Then when we multiply out the three matricies above, note how there is avl

 ``` r
 final <- round(u_red %*% d_red %*% v_red,2)